hpehl/manatoko/README.md

   -Dwildfly.domain.image=quay.io/halconsole/wildfly-domain:23.0.0.Final
 ```

+# Operation Mode

+Tests which run in domain mode, make certain assumptions.
+These assumptions rely on the properties defined in [`domain.properties`](management-model/src/main/resources/domain.properties).
+You can customize these properties using `-D<key>=<value>`.

 # Modules

 Manatoko consists of many modules.
 Each module has a distinct responsibility.
 Here's an overview of the modules and its dependencies: